 Mitel’s SCA system banks on the executive-assistant relationship that’s common in many companies.
 Assistants can use the same call appearance as their bosses when receiving incoming calls or dialing outgoing calls, which makes B2B communication far easier.

 Sadly, Mitel doesn’t recommend that their feature be used for work-from-home users due to various network limitations.
 One useful feature of Mitel’s system is the lock button which lets executives keep assistants out of their calls even when shared line appearance is enabled.

 Before you go for Mitel, you might want to take note of their shortcomings in the area of customer support.
-Mitel support leaves something to be desired.
+For more details, read our review of Mitel support.

 Which Call Sharing Provider is the Best?